-I was at a committee meeting recently and one of the guiding principles adopted by the team was “agile decision making – the 80:20 rule”.
-When I inquired as to what “agile decision making” actually meant, I was informed that it meant accelerating planning by making fast decisions that did not need to be “perfect”.
-So does this mean that I had to discard my 20 plus years of developing effective and agreed decision making processes with top teams?
+I was at a committee meeting recently, where one of the guiding principles adopted by the team was “agile decision-making – the 80:20 rule”.
+When I inquired as to what “agile decision-making” might mean, I was informed that it meant accelerating planning by making fast decisions, that did not need to be “perfect”.
+So does this mean that I had to discard my 20 years plus of developing agreed and effective team decision-making processes with top teams?

-How do I make fast instant decisions without taking time (even just 5 minutes) to reflect on and inquire, verbally with the team, or even internally, on the three “R’s” of agile decision making?
+How could I make effective team decision-making processes, without taking time (even just 5 minutes) to reflect on and inquire, verbally with the team, or even internally, on the three “R’s” of agile decision making?

 - Relevance – Why is this an important issue/or not?
 What exactly do we hope to achieve?